CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Agreements regarding services and solutions in accordance with the contractual provisions and the general terms and conditions,
 * Service agreements, requirements specifications, service catalog and descriptions, service level,
 * detailed outsourcing model and updated business case,
+* Migration plan.
-* Migration plan.After being commissioned by the outsourcing customer, a security management team should be set up specifically for the migration phase on the part of the outsourcing customer.
+After being commissioned by the outsourcing customer, a security management team should be set up specifically for the migration phase on the part of the outsourcing customer.
 This should be supplemented by qualified employees of the outsourcing service provider.
 The size of the (joint) security management team should be dependent on the type and size of the outsourcing project, as a minimum it can consist of one security expert each of the customer and the service provider.
 As the primary contact for information security, the information security officer must be designated by the customer and the service provider.

 In order to promote the success of the migration phase, the outsourcing customer - in particular its security management team - should be actively involved in the project during the entire migration phase by the outsourcing service provider.
 In particular, it should be ensured that it is informed in good time about current progress, developments and possible complications.